Our drug and alcohol rehab program consists of an exact sequence of steps that enable a person to live happily without drugs.

 This first step helps the person get off the drugs they’re taking quickly and without extreme discomfort.
 Our nutritional program helps, along with vitamins and a caring staff that really knows how to deal with these problems.

 Once we have our doctor’s okay, we design a program that helps the person through withdrawal.
 Many people who want to stop taking drugs try to do it on their own but can’t get through the often extremely painful withdrawal process.
 With our tailored program, including replacing the nutrients robbed by the drugs, we help the body get through withdrawal with minimal discomfort.
 Each person in our program is cared for by a Withdrawal Specialist 24 hours a day until the physical and mental discomfort is gone.

 Abuse and addiction to drugs and alcohol often starts with communication difficulties.
 Problems that might have been addressed through communication were left unresolved.
 Those problems, and the person’s ability to communicate, are made worse with drugs.
-The Communciation Course teaches the person all about communication with others.
-The drills and practical applications increase the student’s ability to use communication to confront and address problems with themselves and others honestly – no matter how unpleasant the subject.
+The Communication Course teaches the person all about communication with others.
+The drills and practical applications increase the clients ability to use communication to confront and address problems with themselves and others honestly – no matter how unpleasant the subject.
 No longer will withdrawal from friends and family be their only solution.
-The specific exercises in this course address many aspects of communication to helps students develop focus, confront and easily resolve their problems with others.
+The specific exercises in this course address many aspects of communication and helps clients develop focus, confront and easily resolve their problems with others.